Alternatively referred to as Control Ins and C-Ins, Ctrl+Ins is a shortcut key most often used to copy text.

 How to use the Ctrl+Ins shortcut key

-With this keyboard shortcut, if no text, files, or other objects are highlighted and you use the Ctrl+Ins shortcut, nothing will be copied.
+With this keyboard shortcut, if no text, files, or other objects are highlighted and you use the Ctrl+Ins shortcut, nothing is copied.
 If something is still in the clipboard from a previous copy, that content will be pasted when the paste feature is performed.

 On Apple computer keyboards, the Ctrl key is labeled as "control."